scopusflow (Python)¶

 Status

-This is an early release (0.1.1), covered by an offline test suite.
-The retrieval and abstract drivers are thin layers over pybliometrics, so a short trial run against your installed version is worth doing before a large live harvest.
+scopusflow is an early release and carries an offline test suite.
+Its retrieval and abstract drivers are thin layers over pybliometrics, so a short trial run against your installed version is worth doing before a large live harvest.

 Why this exists¶

 pybliometrics is the mature way to reach the Scopus API from Python.
 It wraps around ten endpoints and handles the HTTP, cursor pagination, weekly-quota rotation and per-query caching.
-What it does not provide is a workflow on top of that plumbing, such as a declarative search plan, a single record schema that holds across query types, a resumable harvest with checkpoints, or DOI change-tracking between runs. scopusflow fills that gap, and depends on pybliometrics rather than re-implementing the plumbing it already does well.
+What it does not provide is a workflow on top of that plumbing, such as a declarative search plan, a single record schema that holds across query types, a resumable harvest with checkpoints, or DOI change-tracking between runs. scopusflow fills that gap, and depends on pybliometrics, re-implementing none of the plumbing it already does well.

 | pybliometrics | scopusflow | |